Welcome! This page includes everything you will need to know for registering for Summer and Fall 2021.

 - Students who transitioned from START and have not yet met their major Advisor in CECS

 Still unsure if you have a hold?
-Check UM-Dearborn Connect under Student Services to view all holds on your account!
+Check your student portal to view all holds on your account!

 Tips for success: